What is culture?

 • Duality: The view that opposites are inherent and fundamental aspects of reality.
 Each “thing” is defined by its opposite, creating a complementary relationship.

-• Balance: Opposites can be seen as forces within a system that maintains a state of equilibrium.
+• Balance: Opposites can be seen as forces within a system that maintain a state of equilibrium.

 • Dynamic: The extension of Opposites can also create a dynamic tension that drives change and evolution.